DIY-Smart-Appliances/SmartFridge/README.md

 # SmartFridge
-Software for a smart fridge based on ESP32 boards and ESPHOME software.
+Software for smart fridges based on ESP32 boards and ESPHOME software.

 To "describe" a fridge there are "fridge templates" describing their physical components, like doors, compressors, sensors, and lights, in an abstract way.